 Athens offers a range of public transport options to travel around the city including buses, trolleybuses, the suburban railway, the tram network, and the metro.

-- The Metro: The fastest way to travel around Athens is the Metro.
+• The metro: The fastest way to travel around Athens is on the Metro.
 There are 3 lines, and they connect to the tram, bus routes, as well as the suburban railway.
-The metro runs from 5 AM until midnight.
-Lines 2 and 3 run until 2 AM on Fridays and Saturdays. .
+The metro runs from 5am until midnight.
+Lines 2 and 3 run until 2am on Fridays and Saturdays.

-- The Tram: The tram connects central Athens with the suburbs of Voula and Faliro.
-It also connects to the metro and overground train at 4 different locations, which makes switching easy.
+• The tram: The tram connects central Athens with the suburbs of Voula and Faliro.
+It also connects to the metro and overground train at four different locations, which makes switching easy.

-A specialty during Easter, the red represents the blood of Crhist.
-The shell symbolises Christ’s tomb, and cracking it symbolises Jesus Christ’s resurrection from the dead.
+A specialty during Easter, the red represents the blood of Christ.
+The shell symbolises Christ’s tomb, and cracking it symbolises his resurrection from the dead.

 Tsoureki is a type of bread that is traditionally prepared during Easter.
 It features 3 braids, which symbolizes the Holy Trinity.
 The soft and fluffy bread with its stringy texture and semi soft crust is a delicacy that you shouldn’t miss!